nico-barbas/lily/README.md

 ## Known Bugs:
 - Nested function calls are crashing the compiler
 - User defined foreign fn declaration are not supported in the standalone compiler and should be disallowed
+- Many, many compiler memory leaks (will be fixed very soon)

 <!-- ## Dot operator rules: